 Marx looked forward to a classless society and to the withering of the state.
 But as long as there will be practical intelligence, there will be technology and capital, economy and polity.
 There will be a division of labor and a differentiation of functions.
-There will be the adaptation of human wintersubjectivity to that division and differentiation.
+There will be the adaptation of human-intersubjectivity to that division and differentiation.
 There will be common decisions to be reached and to be implemented.
-Practical intelligence necessitates classes and states, and no dialectic can promise their perma pent disappearance.
-What is both unnecessary and disastrous is the exaltation of the practical, the supremacy of the state, the cult of the class.
-What is necessary is a Cosmopolis that is neither class nor state, that stands above all their claims, that cuts them down to size, that is founded on the native detachment and disinterestedness of every intelligence, that commands men's first allegiance, that implements itself primarily through that allegiance, that is too universal to be bribed, too impalpable to be forced, too effective to be ignored, have case "c" have a fatic its fuller determination.
-For the present, we must be content to indicate a few of these aspects and to leave until later the task of reaching conclusions.
+Practical invelligence necessitates classes and states, and no dialectic can promise their disappearance.
+What is both unnecessary and disastrous is the exaltation of the practical, the supremacy of the state, and the cult of the class.
+What is necessary is a Cosmopolis that is neither class nor state, that stands above all their claims, that cuts them down to size, that is founded on the native detachment and disinterestedness of every intelligence, that commands, man's first allegiance, that implements itself primarily through that allegiance, that is too universal to be bribed, too impalpable to be forced, too effective to be ignored.
+But what is Cosmopolie?
+At least, it is the trade union of dramatic actors.
+They all want technology and capital formation, conomy and polity, But they want them not as masters but as servants.
+They want stage and settings, lighting and costumes.
+But so far from being totalitarian in their practicality, the heir principal demand is for a play.